MaimelaT/Call-Center-Analysis/README.md

 * I therefore converted the dataset to zero decimal place.
 * The call_timestamp column shows that the data is dated 2020 and in October.
 Therefore, I extracted the “day” to a new column and named it “Call_days” and also formatted it as a “Number” data type because it is already known that the dataset is from 2020 October.
 * I used the MID function to extract the number of days and the used the SUBSTITUTE Function to remove the “/” in my data.
 I also ensured there are no empty cells in my data.

+## 4. Tableau

+After cleaning and organizing the dataset, I uploaded it on Tableau:

+#### Data Validation

+- I double-checked the data formats of columns.
+- I converted the call_timestamp and call_day to date and Number data types respectively.
+- I changed the call_centre data type from a normal string to a city string.
+- The csat_score column has many empty cells and therefore won’t be used in this analysis.